 Work Submission

-Node submits the completed proof back to the Orchestrator
+The completed proof is sent back to the Orchestrator for validation.

 5